chrisguttandin/angular-prerender/README.md

 ## Acknowledgement

-This command line tool is only possible by bringing together the great power of [Angular Universal](https://github.com/angular/universal) (which is now on its way into the main [Angular repository](https://github.com/angular/angular)) and [Guess.js](https://github.com/guess-js) (which provides an excellent parser to retrieve the routes of an Angular app).
+This command line tool is only possible by bringing together the great power of [Angular Universal](https://github.com/angular/universal) (which is now included in the [Angular CLI repository](https://github.com/angular/angular-cli)) and [Guess.js](https://github.com/guess-js) (which provides an excellent parser to retrieve the routes of an Angular app).